34 Handy Italian Language Learning Tools for Fun, Fast Progress

 Whether you’re already enrolled in an online Italian course or you’re looking to DIY your lessons with some exciting Italian books or a gripping Italian television drama, the language-learning tools in this post will get you there!

-Luckily for you, you don’t have look very far to find a good pronunciation guide.
+Luckily for you, you don’t have to look very far to find a good pronunciation guide.
 There are many resources online for how to pronounce Italian letters and words.
 Check out these two:

 Further, it uses already-known English sounds to build bridges to their Italian equivalents—perfect for a straightforward guide to get you speaking Italian fast!